upcrob/fsq/README.md

 * isdir (this operator does not take any arguments)
 * isfile (this operator does not take any arguments)
 * contains
+* ignorecase (must be followed by '=', '!=', 'startswith', 'endswith', or 'contains')

 ### Logic Operators